ltdrdata/ComfyUI-Inspire-Pack/README.md

         * You need to install [ControlNet Auxiliary Preprocessors](https://github.com/Fannovel16/comfyui_controlnet_aux) to use this.
     * `Canny Preprocessor Provider (SEGS)`: Canny preprocessor is applied for the purpose of using Canny ControlNet in SEGS.
     * `DW Preprocessor Provider (SEGS)`, `MiDaS Depth Map Preprocessor Provider (SEGS)`, `LeReS Depth Map Preprocessor Provider (SEGS)`
+    * `MediaPipeFaceMeshDetectorProvider`: This node provides `BBOX_DETECTOR` and `SEGM_DETECTOR` that can be used in Impact Pack's Detector using the `MediaPipe-FaceMesh Preprocessor` of ControlNet Auxiliary Preprocessors.

 * A1111 Compatibility support - These nodes assists in replicating the creation of A1111 in ComfyUI exactly.
     * `KSampler (Inspire)`: ComfyUI uses the CPU for generating random noise, while A1111 uses the GPU.
 One of the three factors that significantly impact reproducing A1111's results in ComfyUI can be addressed using `KSampler (Inspire)`.